-Concessional registration fees-pensioners
+Concessional registration fees-eligible persons

-- 7.(1) The chief executive may partially exempt from payment of the registration fee a motorised caravan owned by a pensioner. - (2) A pensioner must apply to the chief executive for the exemption in the approved form.
+- 7.(1) The chief executive may partially exempt from payment of the registration fee a motorised caravan owned by an eligible person. - (2) An eligible person must apply to the chief executive for the exemption in the approved form.

-- (3) If an exemption is given, the pensioner must pay the following percentage of the registration fee- - (a) if the pensioner was issued the pensioner concession card before 1 July 1994-25%; - (b) if the pensioner was issued the pensioner concession card after 30 June 1994-50%. - (4) A pensioner to whom an exemption is given for a motorised caravan must give the chief executive written notice- - (a) of ceasing to be a pensioner, within 14 days of the cessation; or - (b) of the sale or other transfer of the caravan under the Transport Infrastructure (Roads) Regulation 1991, within 14 days of the sale or other transfer.
+- (3) If an exemption is given, the eligible person must pay the following percentage of the registration fee- - (a) if the eligible person is a pensioner who was issued a pensioner concession card before 1 July 1994-25%; - (b) otherwise-50%. - (4) A person to whom an exemption is given for a motorised caravan must give the chief executive written notice- - (a) of ceasing to be an eligible person, within 14 days after the cessation; or - (b) of the sale or other transfer of the caravan under the Transport Infrastructure (Roads) Regulation 1991, within 14 days after the sale or other transfer.

-- (5) The chief executive may then reassess the registration fee payable for the vehicle's registration, without the exemption, for the period (the "unexpired period")- - from when the pensioner ceased to be eligible for the exemption - to the end of the vehicle's current registration. - (6) The chief executive may, by written notice, require any amount by which the reassessed fee is more than the fee already paid for the unexpired period to be paid by- - (a) if the pensioner's notice is given under subsection (4)(a)-the pensioner; or - (b) if the pensioner's notice is given under subsection (4)(b)-the person to whom the caravan is sold or otherwise transferred. - (7) The amount assessed must be paid within 28 days after the chief executive gives the notice.
+- (5) The chief executive may then reassess the registration fee payable for the vehicle's registration, without the exemption, for the period (the "unexpired period")- - from when the person ceased to be an eligible person for the exemption - to the end of the vehicle's current registration. - (6) The chief executive may, by written notice, require any amount by which the reassessed fee is more than the fee already paid for the unexpired period to be paid by- - (a) if the person's notice is given under subsection (4)(a)-the person; or - (b) if the person's notice is given under subsection (4)(b)-the person to whom the caravan is sold or otherwise transferred. - (7) The amount assessed must be paid within 28 days after the chief executive gives the notice.